 With thousands of pieces of artwork, it's up to the museum's curators to decide on new exhibits that will captivate Guggenheim visitors.
 Exhibits generally last anywhere between three and six months and can include multiple artists or focus on an individual.

 If you're a local resident of New York City or live close enough to visit multiple times each year, make it a point to check out the Guggenheim's website to see what's on display before you go.
-Past collections have included the poured art of Jackson Pollock and the experimental works of China post-1989, which happened to be the largest show on this particular subject in all of North America.
+Past exhibitions have included solo shows featuring Alberto Giacometti, Vasily Kandinsky, Hilma af Klint, and Agnes Martin, and group shows such as the experimental works of China post-1989, which happened to be the largest show on this particular subject in all of North America.
 The creativity of the curators knows no bounds, so be prepared to be amazed by their ingenuity.

 The Guggenheim Museum Building

 If you're just visiting the city, fear not: even if the current exhibits are not to your taste, the sheer wonder of the building itself will be more than enough to incite an incredible feeling of awe.
 The Guggenheim's sprawling curves juxtaposed against its jutting corners is an instantly recognizable landmark of NYC.
 Peer down at the crowds from atop the tremendous spiral rotunda, which is a work of art in it of itself.